 When choosing what to wear berry picking, consider clothing that you don’t mind getting stained.
 Blue and black clothes for blueberry picking work out well.
 Pants or shorts are ideal because picking berries can require crouching and sitting on the ground.

 A hat to keep the bugs and sun off your face.
 Need hat inspiration?
-Here are three of my favorites, at different price points:
+Check out this post.

 A cooler with a tray and/or container to transport your berries home in.